Roxgold (CVE:ROG) Stock Passes Above 200-Day Moving Average of $1.33

-Roxgold Inc. (CVE:ROG) shares crossed above its 200-day moving average during trading on Thursday .
-The stock has a 200-day moving average of C$1.33 and traded as high as C$1.40.
-Roxgold shares last traded at C$1.33, with a volume of 282,383 shares traded.
+Roxgold Inc. (CVE:ROG)’s stock price passed above its two hundred day moving average during trading on Friday .
+The stock has a two hundred day moving average of C$1.33 and traded as high as C$1.40.
+Roxgold shares last traded at C$1.33, with a volume of 282,383 shares.

 Roxgold Inc is a Canada-based gold exploration and development company.
 The Company is engaged in the business of acquiring, exploring and evaluating mineral properties, and developing them through to construction or disposing them when the evaluation is completed.
 The Company has a development project, the Yaramoko Gold Project, which is located in Burkina Faso, West Africa.